By Nina Ottosson

 Why do show dogs thrive with puzzles and brain teasers?

 Dogs as well as humans need activity.
 But it’s important to find a balance of activity and inactivity, so the dog does not get stressed by under- or over activity.
+Finding that balance is easier said than done.
+It’s difficult to determine when a dog had too much or too little activity.
+You need to keep an eye on your dog and determine when he or she is acting that is not in sync with their normal behavior.
 Walking is a great activity, but dogs also need mental stimulation.
 All dogs need to use their heads in order to feel good, and some working dogs like Border Collies, Australian Shepherds, and Belgian Malinois have a greater need.
 If energetic dogs don’t get to channel their energy into an organized activity, they can create their own “fun”, which is not always appreciated by the owners.

 Keeping your dog engaged can consist of anything from tracking in the woods to hiding treats in a room.
+Everybody loves a challenge and your special dogs are no different.
 In good weather it’s easy for dogs to get more stimulation, but in bad weather it is often hard to vary the activities indoors and think of fun activities that are entertaining, simple and stimulating.

 Mental activation is something many dog owners may not have time for, or have difficulty coming up with ideas for, and they may not realize how important it is for the dog’s overall health.
 It would significantly reduce the number of “problem dogs” if everyone understood how important it is for the dog to use both its head as well as its legs.
 My philosophy is the dog has four legs and one head, and all five need activity in different ways – every day.

 When my two kids were born a year and a half apart, I didn’t have time to activate my dogs the way they and I were used to.
 I had two Bouvier des Flandres that I used to train and compete with.
 I began thinking about how to activate them in a simple, fun and varied way indoors.